IKONOS Satellite Imagery

 IKONOS served as one of the first commercial satellites to deliver imagery from space.
 In the beginning, engineers planned to have a pair satellite (IKONOS-2).
 They planned them to be exact replicas of each other.

-However, IKONOS-1 didn’t succeed to even make it to space.
+However, IKONOS-1 didn’t succeed in even making it to space.
 IKONOS-2 was successful in 2000 and they renamed it simply IKONOS.

 Space Imaging and NASA explored the whole concept of commercial satellite imagery.
-After this stage, the concept was then followed through from Lockheed Martin and Raytheon.
+After this stage, the concept was then followed by Lockheed Martin and Raytheon.

 Eventually, Orbimage acquired it in 2006.
-Shortly after, DigitalGlobe took over the satellite, which is now owned by MDA.
+Shortly after, DigitalGlobe took over the satellite, which is now owned by MDA (Maxar).
 To say the least, this satellite has seen a high turnaround.